The network signature of constellation line figures

+We define a sky region not by its boundary coordinates, but by a \emph{root star}: a sky region is the \emph{set of constellations} (from any culture) which all include a given root star.
+This definition is less biased than alternatives: by not limiting a region to certain celestial coordinates, we remove any assumptions over the size of constellation that may be drawn there.
+Sky regions defined by two neighbouring root stars will overlap.

+For Hypothesis II, the problem is of a different nature than for Hypothesis I, and thus requires a different scoring.
+Here, we do not compare sets of constellations, but measure how \emph{diverse} (or, on the contrary, uniform) the constellations of a single set are, over the clusters of constellations (described in Sec.~\ref{sec:tsne}).
+Assume that the embedding shows $k$ clusters of visual signatures, and the sky region under study is a set of $n$ constellations.
+Maximum diversity is achieved when the $n$ constellations are distributed equally over the $k$ clusters, and minimum diversity when all constellations fall within one cluster.

-\paragraph{The Shannon diversity index $H$} Also known as entropy~\cite{shannon1948mathematical}, the diversity index $H$ measures how much ``choice'' there is among the values of a discrete distribution.
+We use the classic Shannon diversity (or entropy) index $H$~\cite{shannon1948mathematical}, a common score for diversity. $H$ measures how much ``choice'' there is among the values of a discrete distribution.
 In this case, it measures how constellations from a given set distribute among discrete clusters of visual signatures.
 Assuming that the embedding shows $k$ clusters of visual signatures (indexed by $i$), and the sky region under study is a set of $n$ constellations, the diversity index is:

 where $p_i$ is the \emph{fraction} from the $n$ constellations which fall into cluster $i$. $H=0$ if all constellations fall into one cluster.
 The maximum value, $\text{log } k$, is reached if the constellations distribute equally among all clusters.
 We report $H$ normalised, divided by this maximum value.